Mustafa-Shoukat1/Email_Personalization_Outreach_Campaign_agent/README.md

 ### Additional Work Details 🔧

-- **Muhammad Faisal's Work**: 🎤 Create non-technical slides and presentations to dazzle our audience.
+- **Muhammad Faisal's Work**: 🎤 Create slides and presentations to present our audience in completation.
 - **Aamir Shah's Work**: 🕵️‍♂️ Conduct end-user tests and gather insights to pinpoint our product's potential users.
 - **Noor and Mustafa's Work**: 🎥 Prepare and present a video presentation and slides that showcase our team's hard work and vision.

 ### Next Meeting 🕒

-- **When**: Between 10 and 11 am—set your alarms!
+- **When**: Between 10:30 am  am—set your alarms!

-## Project Overview 🧩

-Our mission is to develop and deploy multiple AI agents using Crew AI or AutoGen for top-tier email content personalization.

 ### Goal 🎯